gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 <p>In September, 2017, the People's Bank of China and other seven ministries jointly issued a document deciding that ICO is an unauthorized illegal public financing act.
 It is suspected of illegally selling token tickets, illegally issuing securities, and illegally raising funds, financial fraud and pyramid schemes.</p>

-- **Russia**: Russia's attitude is more complex, and Russia has banned citizens from holding and trading Bitcoin, but it's very popular for Blockchain technology.
+- **Russia: Russia's attitude is more complex, and Russia has banned citizens from holding and trading Bitcoin, but it's very popular for Blockchain technology.**

 <p>In June, 2017, Russian President Vladimir Putin met the founder of the Ethereum, Vitalic Buterin.</p>

 <p>In August, 2017, Russia's National Development Bank o and the Ethereum Foundation have reached strategic cooperation.</p>

-- **South Korea**: South Korea is supporting the Blockchain at present, and has strengthened supervision over digital assets such as Bitcoin and Ethereum.
+- **South Korea: South Korea is supporting the Blockchain at present, and has strengthened supervision over digital assets such as Bitcoin and Ethereum.**

 <p>In February, 2016, South Korea's Central Bank proposed to encourage exploration of Blockchain technology in the report.</p>

 <p>In September, 2017, South Korea FSC announced how to regulate digital currencies, such as Bitcoin and ether.
 South Korea has stepped up its regulation to investigate illegal trade in money-laundering, illicit financing and other digital currencies.</p>

-- **India**: India, as a populous country and a powerful software development country, has always attached importance to the application of Blockchain technology.
+- **India: India, as a populous country and a powerful software development country, has always attached importance to the application of Blockchain technology.**

 <p>In January, 2017, India's Central Bank issued a comprehensive Blockchain white paper, arguing that the time for the Blockchain to launch digital currencies in India was ripe.</p>

 <p>In June, 2017, the Government Committee of India announced its support for the establishment of a dedicated task group to regulate Bitcoin, and the creation of regulatory framework plans to fully complete the legalization of Bitcoin in a short time.</p>

-- **Australia**: Australia pays more attention to the application of Blockchain technology and the formulation of standards.
+- **Australia: Australia pays more attention to the application of Blockchain technology and the formulation of standards.**

 <p>In April, 2016, Australian Bureau of Standards ed for the formulation of global ISO Blockchain standards.</p>